django-import-export/django-import-export/docs/getting_started.rst

             return CustomConfirmImportForm

         def get_form_kwargs(self, form, *args, **kwargs):
-            # pass on author to the custom confirm form
+            # pass on `author` to the kwargs for the custom confirm form
             if isinstance(form, CustomImportForm):
                 if form.is_valid():
                     author = form.cleaned_data['author']